-The upcoming apology from the Government of Canada for the treatment of Italians during World War II, was long overdue.
+The apology from the Government of Canada for the treatment of Italians during World War II, was long overdue.

 Many individuals and associations have persevered for years, with unwavering TENACITY( tenacità), to achieve this result.

 A few years ago, the National Federation of CIBPA produced a documentary on how it profoundly impacted the Italian community across the country.
 Specifically in Montréal and Toronto, the choice of many Italian immigrant families making roots in their newly adopted country.
 Businesses were ruined, property confiscated, families separated and no government financial support offered.
 The families of the internees experienced incredible hardship physically, emotionally & financially.

 The creation of CIBPA, emerged from the need to rebuild the Italian business community when it was founded shortly after the war ended, in June 1949.